napari/napari/docs/naps/2-conda-based-packaging.md

 * Start a fresh environment only containing napari, with no extra plugins, keeping the old version in place.
-* Run a potentially time-consuming analysis on which package(s) are creating the installation conflicts and suggest which plugins cannot be installed.
+* (Experimental idea / suggestion) Run a potentially time-consuming analysis on which package(s) are creating the installation conflicts and suggest which plugins cannot be installed.
 This kind of analysis would entail a series of dry runs, removing one plugin at a time, hoping that the environment gets solved eventually.

 It must be considered that better metadata at napari hub could substantially improve the installability analysis for the end-user.
 If we keep track of which napari versions the plugins are